 - Desktop applications.
 Example:- Calculator, Trader Console

 - Web servers and applications servers

 - Mobile applications.
 Example:- Android apps

 Prerequisites to learn Java

-There are no prerequisites to learn Java.
+There are no prerequisites to learning Java.
 Anyone can learn Java as the first programming language.
 There is no need to have knowledge of C/C++ programming languages.
-If you already know C/C++ programming language then it will be added advantages for you.
+If you already know the C/C++ programming language then it will be added advantage for you.